 Merson– Merse in his final year had an off-on-off season.
 Off form, on drugs, off his trolley

 Jeffers– The fox in the box.
-Francis.
-Jeffers.
+Francis Jeffers.
 No explanation required.

 Reyes – The gypsy Spaniard who didn’t speak Spanish… what chance did he have in England?
 Wanted to leave the minute he arrived.
 Never lived up to the hype despite some promising games.

 Baptista– The Beast!
 A cumbersome man and the face of KFC in Brazil.
-His average, bar the Liverpool game, displays showed us that we were actually lucky to miss out on him the year before.
+His average displays, bar the Liverpool game, showed us that we were actually lucky to miss out on him the year before.

 Eduardo – A fan favourite but never really showed his true potential after getting his leg broken.
-Possibly lost some respect with his dive against Celtic

 Park– Snatched from under the noses of Lille to keep the bench warm.

 Our number 18’s since Wenger joined have been

 Grimandi– A man who looked like the love child of Martin Keown and Vladimir Putin is fondly remembered by many Gooners but at the time he was probably one of the worst defenders to have ever played at the club.
 His performances improved when he started to play in midfield but his penchant for getting booked made him a liability in my mind.
 You could forgive Vieira for getting booked because he was so talented.
 It says a lot that his best work for Arsenal has been as a scout.

 Cygan – A steady centre-back before and after Arsenal but rarely in between.
 Thought of by many Gooners as the worst centre-back ever to play for Arsenal.